 EDHD 319 Selected Topics in Human Development (3) Repeatable to 6 credits if content differs.
 Selected topics in human development in relation to contemporary culture.

-EDHD 320 Human Development through the Lifespan (3) Central concepts related to parameters of human development, individual and social, which arise throughout the various stages of the lifespan.
+EDHD 320 Human Development Through the Life Span (3) Central concepts related to parameters of human development, individual and social, which arise throughout the life span.
 Continuity and change within the developing individual.